RyzinRiley/swTPM/INSTALL.md

-Building and running the swtpm has dependencies on the following packages:
+**Building and running the swtpm has dependencies on the following packages**:

 - automake
 - autoconf